 - Loss of Appetite.
 If your baby is on a nursing/eating strike, it may be a teething symptom as eating can irritate sore gums.
 If you're concerned that your baby isn't eating enough, check in with your paediatrician.

 The good news is that there are many options for treating teething.
-Over-the-counter pain-relief medicines, including ibuprofen or acetaminophen, may help to dull the pain.
-Check in with your paediatrician before giving your baby pain medication.
+Over-the-counter pain-relief medicines, including ibuprofen or paracetamol, may help to dull the pain.
+Check in with your paediatrician before giving your baby any pain medication.
 They'll guide you with specific recommendations and dosage information.

 There are also several ways to soothe your teething baby, including refrigerating your baby's teething ring or using a clean finger to apply pressure on the gums.
 A warm bath and gentle rocking may also help to calm and relax the child.

 It's important to note that numbing compounds containing topical benzocaine (similar to the gel used by dental professionals) are available.
-However, The U.S. Food and Drug Administration (FDA) has warned parents about the adverse, grave effects of using benzocaine for children under two years of age.
+However, Health Sciences Authority has put up a safety alert to health professionals on the risk of methaemoglobinaemia associated with the use of benzocaine containing products - "Benzocaine containing products should not be used on children less than two years of age, except under the advice and supervision of a healthcare professional".
 So, it's essential to utilise other options.
 As always, you should check with your child's dentist or physician before using any product for teething relief.

 - Brush with an infant toothbrush using water.